 In the fall of 2006 Dr. Hooper began his Ph.D. in Psychology at Swansea University under the stewardship of Dr. Louise McHugh.
 During the three year period he conducted a number of experiments investigating the use of thought suppression as a technique to manage unwanted thoughts.
 Upon receiving his Ph.D. in May 2010, Dr. Hooper accepted a Research Associate post at the University of Kent where he investigated mindfulness.
 Following this year-long period he moved to Northern Cyprus to take an Assistant Professor position at Middle East Technical University.
 In 2013 Dr. Hooper returned to the UK to take brief lecturing positions at the University of South Wales and the University of Warwick before accepting a permanent role at UWE.
 In each of these institutions Dr. Hooper has specialized in teaching Clinical Psychology, Applied Behaviour Analysis and The Art of Persuasion.

-In addition to his research activities Dr. Hooper is also a founding member of The ACT Centre for Wellbeing in Bristol.
+In addition to his research activities Dr. Hooper is also a founding member of The ACT Centre for Wellbeing (ACW) in Bristol.
 In this applied setting Dr. Hooper specializes in providing resilience training to various workplaces and giving introductory ACT workshops to university counseling services.
 If you are interested in receiving any of these services then please click the link above for the ACW website.